Ubisoft Montreal: Impact

-The establishment of Ubisoft Montreal is considered to have significant impact on Montreal.
-The Mile End area over the next several years transformed from a low-rent area to a commercial hub with new businesses, stores, restaurants and other attractions for the young workforce.
+The establishment of Ubisoft Montreal is considered to have a significant impact on Montreal.
+The Mile End area over the subsequent years transformed from a low-rent area to a commercial hub with new businesses, stores, restaurants and other attractions for the young workforce.
 For the city overall, Ubisoft Montreal was the first major video game studio and helped to establish its position as a creative city.
-Several other publishers, including Electronic Arts, Eidos Interactive, THQ and Warner Bros., established studios in Montreal following Ubisoft, with the Quebec and federal governments continuity to offer subsidiary programs to support high-tech job creation.
+Several other publishers, including Electronic Arts, Eidos Interactive, THQ, and Warner Bros., established studios in Montreal following Ubisoft, with the Quebec and federal governments continuing to offer subsidy programs to support high-tech job creation.
 In exchange, the studio has spent up to CA$3.5 billion in the province of Quebec, and with their parent publisher, helped to open Ubisoft Quebec in Quebec City in 2005 and Ubisoft Saguenay in Saguenay in 2018 to help support Ubisoft Montreal's efforts, using similar tax incentives from the province to help found these.